ComposableFi/composable/docs/docs/products/composable-ibc/near-ibc-bridge.md

 All of these can be found in our NEAR enhancement proposals [NEP-364](https://github.com/near/NEPs/pull/364), [NEP-384](https://github.com/near/NEPs/pull/384) and 9 PRs which have been merged into NEAR’s codebase.
 These changes will pave the way for our light client implementation, bringing IBC to the NEAR ecosystem.
 Additionally, we have received a grant from the NEAR Foundation as a result of Composable establishing an IBC bridge to NEAR Protocol.

-Below you will find a diagram detailing Centauri’s implementation to NEAR Protocol.
+The following is a diagram detailing Composable IBC's implementation to NEAR Protocol:

 ![centauri_stack](../images-centauri/NEAR-temp.png)